Attracting motivated people to like your organization's Facebook Page can raise your Page's worth to your entire audience.

 Invite the people you already know

 Building an audience on Facebook starts with inviting the people you already know to like your Page.
 You want to invite people who are inclined to like and interact with what you’re posting.
 As those people engage with your posts, their Facebook friends will see that and create exposure to new audiences.

-- Provide them with a paragraph they could share with others over email or Facebook to easily recommend to your friends that they check out your Page.
+Provide them with a paragraph they could share with others over email or Facebook to easily recommend to their friends that they check out your Page.

 Let people know you’re active on Facebook through your other marketing channels.
 Here are some ideas for how you can use those avenues to promote your Facebook Page.
 Make sure to tell people why it’s important for them to like your Page.
 Remind them of what you’re trying to accomplish by growing your support base online.

 Give the people who visit your website the opportunity to join you on Facebook.
 Facebook offers a few ways you can integrate Facebook with your website.

 If you email your supporters with updates, you can also email them to showcase your Facebook Page.

 Put a link to like your Page in the footer or as a call to action in the body of the email.